Can You Bring Snacks on a Cruise? (And Do You Need To?)

 Because food is available so frequently, travelers often find that something to eat is always nearby.

-For many families, that convenience is part of what makes cruising feel relaxing compared with planning meals during other types of trips.
+For many families, that convenience is part of what makes cruising feel more relaxed compared with planning meals during other types of trips.

 When Bringing Snacks Can Make Sense

-Even though many families don’t need to bring snacks, there are situations where packing a few items can be helpful.
+Even though many families do not need to bring snacks, there are situations where packing a few items can be helpful.

 For example: